-In this article, you will see how to track who accesses files on Windows File Servers in your organization, using Windows Server’s built-in auditing.
+In this article, you will see how to track who accesses files on Windows File Servers in your organization using Windows Server’s built-in auditing.
 At the end of the article, you will also see how much simpler the process is when using Lepide File Server Auditor.

 Here are the steps to track who read a file on Windows File Server.

-1. Launch “Group Policy Management” console.
+- Launch “Group Policy Management” console.
 For that, on the primary “Domain Controller”, or on the system where “Administration Tools” is installed, type “gpmc.msc” in the “Run” dialog box, and click “OK”.

-2. After you have opened the “Group Policy Management” window, you will have to create a new GPO, or edit an existing one.
+- After you have opened the “Group Policy Management” window, you will have to create a new GPO, or edit an existing one.

-Note: If you want to track multiple folders, you will have to configure audit for every folder individually.
+Note: If you want to track multiple folders, you will have to configure an audit for every folder individually.

-3. Navigate to “Security” tab.
+- Navigate to “Security” tab.

 Note: It is suggested to create a new GPO, link it to the domain, and edit it.

-4. In the “Group Policy Management Editor” window, you have to set the appropriate audit policy.
+- In the “Group Policy Management Editor” window, you have to set the appropriate audit policy.

-9. Click “Apply” and “OK” to close the window.
+- Click “Apply” and “OK” to close the window.

-10. To immediately update the Group Policy instead of waiting for it to auto update, run the following command in the “Command Prompt”:
+- To immediately update the Group Policy instead of waiting for it to auto-update, run the following command in the “Command Prompt”:

 After configuring GPO, you have to set auditing on each file individually, or on folders that contain the files.
+Here are the steps:

-1. Open “Windows Explorer” and navigate to the file or folder that you want to audit.
+- Open “Windows Explorer” and navigate to the file or folder that you want to audit.

-2. Right-click the file and select “Properties” from the context menu.
+- Right-click the file and select “Properties” from the context menu.
 The file’s properties window appears on the screen.

 Note: If you want to track multiple files, put them into one, two or more folders to enable their auditing easily.
 Doing this saves you from repeating these steps for each file.

-4. On “Security” tab, click “Advanced” to access “Advanced Security Settings for” window that appears on the screen.
+- On the “Security” tab, click “Advanced” to access the “Advanced Security Settings for” window that appears on the screen.

-6. On this tab, you have to create a new audit entry.
+- On this tab, you have to create a new audit entry.
 For that, click “Add”.
 The “Auditing Entry for” window appears on the screen.

-8. Here, choose users to audit.
+- Here, choose users to audit.
 If you want to audit all users’ activities, enter “Everyone” in the “Enter the object name to select” field, and click “Check Names”.
 In our case, we enter “Everyone”.

-9. Click “OK” to close the dialog box.
+- Click “OK” to close the dialog box.

 NOTE: If you want to audit all the activities, select the “Full Control” checkbox.

 - Back in the “Advanced security settings” window, now you see the new audit entry.

-14. Click “Apply” and “OK” to close the window.
+- Click “Apply” and “OK” to close the window.

-15. Click “Apply” and “OK” to close file properties.
+- Click “Apply” and “OK” to close file properties.

 To see who reads the file, open “Windows Event Viewer”, and navigate to “Windows Logs” → “Security”.
 There is a “Filter Current Log” option in the right pane to find the relevant events.

 If anyone opens the file, event ID 4656 and 4663 will be logged.
 For example, in our case, someone opened the file (File access auditing.txt), and as shown in the following image, a file access event (ID 4663) was logged.
-You can see who accessed the file in “Account Name” field and access time in “Logged” field.
+You can see who accessed the file in the “Account Name” field and access time in the “Logged” field.

-In the next section, you will see how LepideAuditor for File Server can make the file auditing even more quick and straightforward.
+In the next section, you will see how Lepide File Server Auditor can make file auditing even quicker and straightforward.

-In the above image, you can see the same file read report (C:\Users\Administrator\Documents\New Text Document.txt) in LepideAuditor for File Server.
-The event is highlighted, and all the audit information like who accessed the file, when and from which system is available in a single line record.
+In the above image, you can see the same file read the report (C:\Users\Administrator\Documents\New Text Document.txt) in Lepide File Server Auditor.
+The event is highlighted, and all the audit information like who accessed the file, when, and from which system is available in a single line record.